tensorflow/ngraph-bridge/README.md

 instructions recommend using Homebrew and often people use Pyenv.
 There is also Anaconda/Miniconda which some users prefer.
 Ensure that you can build TenorFlow successfully on OS X with a suitable Python environment prior to building nGraph.

+## Build in docker

+Building within docker provides an consistent environment regardless of what os your building on, including python3, tensorflow and ngraph-bridge.
+Using docker as the build environment where your current ngraph-bridge clone is mounted within docker simplifies building and removes the possibility of build errors occuring due to os or tooling differences.

+This option uses the tensorflow/tensorflow:devel-py3 as the parent image and builds a base ngtf image making it available locally as ngtf.

+        ./build_ngtf.py --build_base

+After running the above command, build_ngtf.py can be invoked with --run-in-docker and other commonly used args

+        ./build_ngtf.py --run_in_docker --use_prebuilt_tensorflow --enable_variables_and_optimizers --skip_tensorflow_build

+Note that this can be run on mac-os or linux and builds the same files under ngraph-bridge.

 ## Debugging